balihoo-gens/git-linux-practice/git-more/README.md

 1. One more time.
 Rebase the AttemptTwo branch again.
     - Observe that it says "Patch failed at 0002".
 This 'patch' is the application of the second commit from the AttemptOne branch, to this Both branch.
     - Let's say that you really want this merged, but you don't really care for this patch that fails to apply.
 We can skip it! use 'git rebase --skip' to skip this last patch.
 The rebase should complete.
     - show the output of git status
+On branch GLP-001-BothAttempts
+Untracked files:
+  (use "git add <file>..." to include in what will be committed)

+	../basic-git/README.md~
+	../basic-git/TestEmailContent~
+	../file-system/README.md~
+	../file-system/anotherfile
+	../file-system/that/
+	../file-system/this/
+	../git-merge-and-conflict/README.md~
+	../git-merge-and-conflict/conflict~
+	../git-merge-and-conflict/the-other-git-linux-practice/
+	README.md~
+	listfunc.js~
+	md

+nothing added to commit but untracked files present (use "git add" to track)

     - show the output of git branch
+  GLP-001-AttemptOne
+  GLP-001-AttemptTwo
+  GLP-001-AwesomeFeature
+* GLP-001-BothAttempts
+  first-branch
+  master

-    - cat the contents of the js file
+    - cat the contents of the js file function listof(var n) {
+  //TODO: implement this function such
+  //that it returns an array of 1 through n if(n<=1)
+	return a;
+else{
+	return [n,listof(n--)];
+}
+}

+function add(var a, var b) {
+//adds two numbers
+return a+b;
+}

+function add(var a, var b) {
+//adds two numbers
+return a+b;
+}

 1. go back to the AwesomeFeature branch and delete the Both branch
+error: The branch 'GLP-001-BothAttempts' is not fully merged.
+If you are sure you want to delete it, run 'git branch -D GLP-001-BothAttempts'.
+git branch -D GLP-001-BothAttempts
 1. go to the AttemptOne branch
+git checkout GLP-001-AttemptOne
    - add another function, that takes a 'name' parameter and returns 'hello <name>'
+function name(var name){
+return "hello "+ name;
+}
    - save and commit
 1. Create a new GLP-001-BothAttempts branch off AwesomeFeature
 1. Merge AttemptTwo into BothAttempts.
    - Use rebase or merge. show here what you used
+git merge GLP-001-AttemptTwo
 1. Rebase AttemptOne into BothAttempts
+First, rewinding head to replay your work on top of it...
+Applying: GLP-001-AttemptTwo: changed listof function from iterative to recursive
+Using index info to reconstruct a base tree...
+M	git-more/listfunc.js
+Falling back to patching base and 3-way merge...
+Auto-merging git-more/listfunc.js
    - yup failed again.
 No big deal.
    - edit the script file to resolve the conflict.
 Prefer the implementation using recursion
    - now stage the script file using 'git add listfunc.js'.
 This is very important to record your changes.
 However, you should NOT commit the changes here, because that would create a new commit in the middle of a rebase, which is not what you want.
     - continue rebasing using 'git rebase --continue'
     - show the output of that command here.
     - show the contents of the script file.